If you get a section 21 notice

 If you’ve got a good relationship with your landlord, it might be worth asking them if you can stay in your home for longer.
 Send a letter to your landlord explaining your situation and keep a copy of any reply you get.

-Even if your section 21 notice is valid, you might be able to ask the court to let you stay in your home for longer.
+When your landlord goes to court, you might be able to ask the court to let you stay in your home for longer.
 You’ll need to get papers from the court before you can ask to stay in your home for longer.

 Don’t leave your home before the date on your section 21 notice if you haven’t found somewhere else to live.